Kia EV9 undergoes final testing ahead of 2023 debut

-Kia has revealed further details about its EV9 concept ahead of its European launch in 2023.
+Kia has revealed some snaps of its EV9 undergoing testing ahead of its European launch in 2023.

 Kia EV9 styling

-The EV9 is still in concept form, but the pictures you see here hint at what we can expect from Kia’s upcoming all-electric SUV.
+The new photos show the EV9 in heavy camouflage, but the production model hint that it’ll stay very true to the original concept, pictured below.
 It gets the latest version of Kia’s “tiger face” design, including a grille that houses an intricate “star pattern” design.

 It gets bold, boxy styling, with the sharp creases at the rear reminiscent of design cues used on the EV6.
 The front features a curved lighting unit that appears to be made up of several elements to create a lighting signature.